-This course surveys nonfiction and fiction inspired by the desert, and by authors living in the desert.
+This course surveys nonfiction and fiction inspired by the desert; and by authors living in the desert.
 Emphasis is on the desert literature of the southwestern United States.
-It includes an introduction to desert environment and one's relationship to it.
+This course includes an introduction to desert environment and one's relationship to it.
 Field trips may be required.

-WOMEN IN LITERATURE
+ENG 17 WOMEN IN LITERATURE